junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He misses the times when he can just dial his number and ask "Dean, where are you".

 Even though, Dean doesn't always seem pleased to see him dropping by.
 He complains a lot, especially if it's during his sleep time.
-But Cas decides, it's just how humans are, and he misses that too.
+But Cas decides, it's just how the human is, and he misses that too.

 <br>